sabhafalki/Module-8-Challenge/README.md

 # Results #
 ## an ETL Function to Read Three Data Files ##
-MovieLens is a website run by the GroupLens research group at the University of Minnesota.The Kaggle dataset pulls from the MovieLens dataset of over 20 million reviews and contains a metadata file with details about the movies from The Movie Database
+To Extract the three data files (wiki, kaggle, movielens).MovieLens is a website run by the GroupLens research group at the University of Minnesota.The Kaggle dataset pulls from the MovieLens dataset of over 20 million reviews and contains a metadata file with details about the movies from The Movie Database.<br>
-The following depicts the DB Schema. <br>

 ![DBD](/Pewlett-Hackard-Analysis/Image/EmployeeDB.png)

 ##  Extract and Transform the Wikipedia Data ##